 - Telling Sexual Jokes is sexual harassment for 17 percent of men and almost one-third of women.

 - Placing Hand on Back is sexual harassment for 27% of women and 20% of men.

 - Asking for Sexual Favors is sexual harassment for 71% of women and only 49% of men.

 The full report published by the Brookings Institution clearly shows that women have higher standards for this type of behavior than men.
 Characterizing behavior as sexual harassment may come down to whether the recipient of the questionable behavior is male or female.

 Have You Experienced Sexual Harassment?

 You don’t have to tolerate this type of behavior, especially in the workplace.
 Seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. at once.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.